gitlabhq/gitlab-recipes/install/pkgr/README.md

 If you deviate from this guide, do it with caution and make sure you don't violate any assumptions GitLab makes about its environment.

 #### If you find a bug

 If you find a bug/error in this guide please submit an issue or a Merge Request following the contribution guide (see [CONTRIBUTING.md](https://gitlab.com/gitlab-org/gitlab-recipes/blob/master/CONTRIBUTING.md)).
+Should you encounter any issues regarding the pkgr.io package, please open an issue starting with [pkgrio].

 - - -